6 Ways To Live A Yoga Lifestyle & Balance Your Body & Mind On & Off The Mat

 That being said, if you seek something deeper from yoga, such as personal or spiritual development, you will likely feel called to follow a yoga lifestyle or even take it a step further and complete yoga teacher training.
 A modern-day yogic lifestyle encourages you to live a healthier and happier life, treating others and yourself compassionately and mindfully.

-What are the yogic principles of healthy living in modern day life?
+Yogic principles of healthy living in modern-day life

 Nowadays, people can follow a yogic lifestyle in various ways, but it typically involves respecting the body and mind to ensure they function optimally.
-This may include regular yoga practice, mindfulness activities like meditation, and following a healthy diet.
+This may include:

 Or it could mean making specific lifestyle choices like not consuming animal products or changing your location.
 For example, you may decide to move out of a busy, polluted city and into a peaceful nature-rich place to cultivate a calm mind and healthy body.